vchrombie/webapp-docker-k8s/README.md

 # verify if the driver is installed
 $ kubectl get pods -n kube-system | grep ebs-csi

+# check the drivers installed on the cluster
+$ kubectl get csidrivers
 ```

 Get the list of persistent volume claims and their status